 What does at-will employment mean?

-At-will employment means that an employer can terminate an employee for any reason, or no reason at all, as long as the reason is not illegal (e.g., discriminatory or retaliatory).
+At-will employment means an employer can fire an employee for any reason or no reason.
+However, the reason cannot be illegal, like discrimination or retaliation.
 Similarly, an employee can quit their job at any time for any reason.
-However, even in at-will employment, employees are still protected by anti-discrimination laws, wage and hour laws, and other employment statutes.
+Even in at-will jobs, anti-discrimination laws, wage laws, and other work rules still protect employees.

 Do I have to give two weeks’ notice if I want to quit my job?

-Generally, in Illinois, there is no legal requirement for at-will employees to provide two weeks’ notice when they resign.
-However, it is often considered professional courtesy to do so.
-Also, your employment contract or company policy might specify a notice period, and failing to adhere to it could have implications, although these are usually limited.
+In Illinois, at-will employees do not have to give two weeks’ notice when they resign.
+However, many people often consider it professional courtesy to do so.
+Your employment contract or company policy may state a notice period.
+Not following it could have some consequences, but they are usually minor.

 What is the Family and Medical Leave Act (FMLA)?